MaetrixTraey/code-unza25-csc4792-project_team_6-repository-for-Project-Team-6/README.md

 ## 3.1 Data Loading
 Phase where we loaded the data collected in the previous stage
+## 3.2  Filtering Non-Informative Headers
+Not all section headers are meaningful for our analysis.
+We filter out administrative and navigation sections
 ## 3.6 Complete Data Preparation Pipeline
 Here we Put together an executable pipeline